Retail Data Analytics: Social & Credit Card Data

 For example in May total retail sales fell a huge 52.1% in Singapore whereas the eurozone's largest economy Germany reported a record rise of 13.9% following the easing of restrictions.
 As we have reported on previously these differences can be reflected by the unequal nature of the virus' spread.
 Regardless it has become clear that in order for retailers to survive and optimize response to the recovery they must invest in technology and explore new sources of consumer data.

-For this analysis, we were interested not only in the relationships between credit card transactions and geosocial data, but also in how these relationships change across different markets.
-To investigate these questions, we selected data for the metropolitan areas of Los Angeles and Chicago to explore their commonalities and differences.
+Leveraging Retail Data Analytics we were interested not only in the relationships between credit card transactions and geosocial data but also in how these relationships change across different markets.
+To investigate these questions we selected data for the metropolitan areas of Los Angeles and Chicago to explore their commonalities and differences.

 To begin we looked at credit card spend data alone in order to discover the top locations for restaurant sales.